anachronous/veil-of-time/src/site/notes/Reviews/Music/Alcest - Écailles de lune.md

 Ok interlude that fits the nocturnal and aquatic vibe they wanted well but nothing special and skippable.

 ## Solar Song
 On Solar Song, we're getting into clean vocals again with a more dreamy mood than the previous tracks.
-While i do
+While i do still enjoy it, its my least favorite "real" song on this album.
+Just doesn't really hit as hard as the others for me.

 ## Sur l'océan couleur de fer
+This was actually the first song i heard from Écailles de lune and it hit me hard from the beginning.
+Very different from the other songs as it is a very calm and moody guitar piece, this goes very hard when lying in bed in complete darkness.
+In terms of atmosphere very likely to be Alcests best song and Neige nails it on vocals.
+Just wish there were more songs like this.

 #music #review